vitaly-castLabs/polar-codes/README.md

 encoding and decoding latency with high BLER-performance.

 ## Installation
-This should be straight forward, given that you have a recent compiler (GCC).
+This should be straightforward, given that you have a recent compiler (GCC).

-You need to clone the repo with the `--recursive` option to ensure that the `pybind11` submodule is checked out as well.
-`git clone --recursive`

 ### Dependencies
 Before compiling this project the following packages need to be installed